-Fair Trade USA recognizes that smaller sites have less capacity to implement strict requirements, especially for written documentation, and that some risks can increase along with the size of the farm or facility.
+Fair Trade USA recognizes that smaller sites have less capacity to implement strict requirements, especially for written documentation, and that the need for some requirements may be dependent on the size of a farm or facility.
 For modules which apply to individual sites (Modules 2-4), the requirements vary according to the size of the farm or facility.
-The parameters for farm and facility size are as follows9:
+The parameters for farm and facility size are as follows: